EU probing raided fashion firms' pricing practices -sources | Technology

 EU probing raided fashion firms' pricing practices -sources

-Kering did not immediately reply to a request for comment.
-The Commission, which did not name the companies it raided, said at the time that they may have breached EU antitrust rules against cartels and restrictive business practices, but did not provide details.
+Such practices are illegal under EU antitrust rules and breaches can lead to fines up to 10% of a company's global turnover.
+U.S. clothing company Guess was hit with a 40 million euro ($43 million) fine in 2018 for preventing retailers from setting the retail price of its products independently.

 EU antitrust regulators who raided Kering's Gucci and other fashion firms in April are looking into how they set prices of handbags and leather goods for distributors, three people with direct knowledge of the matter told Reuters.
 Kering confirmed at the time that Gucci was cooperating with the EU regulators after Reuters previously reported the European Union dawn raid on its site in Milan, which makes such products.

-The European Commission declined to comment on Monday.
-Kering did not immediately reply to a request for comment.
+The European Commission and Kering declined to comment on Monday.
+The Commission, which did not name the companies it raided, said at the time that they may have breached EU antitrust rules against cartels and restrictive business practices, but did not provide details.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)